OAuth3/SPEC/README.md

   * **should** be hosted on the bare domain, not redirected the `www.`
     * (but **may** be redirected if you're not technically competent enough to figure out how to make that work)

-If the provider is not technically competent enough to provide an `oauth3.json`, `https://oauth3.org/providers/example.com/oauth3.json` may host such file on their behanlf.
+If the provider is not technically competent enough to provide an `oauth3.json`, `https://oauth3.org/providers/example.com/oauth3.json` may host such file on their behalf.

 **TODO** since this can be delegated and federated there will be a way to specify something like one of these:
   * `username@provider.com`